Leadership & business

 Eugene Amo-Dadzie

-Named "The World's Fastest Accountant," Eugene Amo-Dadzie, only began sprinting competitively in his late 20s… and still ran 100m in under 10 seconds.
+Named “The World’s Fastest Accountant,” Eugene Amo-Dadzie only took up competitive sprinting seriously in his mid-20s, training around a full-time career as a chartered accountant to break the 10-second barrier over 100m.
+His 9.93-second time ranks him as the fourth-fastest British sprinter in history.
 Employers must remember that talent can emerge at any stage.
 Don’t overlook late bloomers, career changers, or hidden potential on your team.

 💡 Curious how the athletic mindset can elevate your team’s performance?
 Get in touch, and we’ll find the perfect PepTalk expert for your organisation.
 Email us at hello@getapeptalk.com or send us a message via the chat.
 You can also call us on +44 20 3835 2929 (UK) or +1 737 888 5112 (US).
 Remember, it’s always a good time to get a PepTalk!